HCG Mid-Cycle vs Post-Cycle: Research Protocols Compared

 Practical Considerations: Reconstitution and Storage

 HCG is supplied as lyophilized powder requiring reconstitution with bacteriostatic water (BAC) before use.
-Common preparation: โข 5,000 IU vial reconstituted with 5 mL BAC = 1,000 IU/mL โข 5,000 IU vial reconstituted with 10 mL BAC = 500 IU/mL (often preferred for finer dosing in mid-cycle) Reconstituted HCG is stable for 30-60 days refrigerated and should be used within that window.
-Subcutaneous injection with insulin syringe is the standard route.
-Sites: abdomen or thigh; rotate sites to avoid local irritation.
+How much water is added determines the resulting concentration, which is a property of the mixed vial โ your prescriber and pharmacist specify the preparation and amount, and this page does not provide reconstitution figures for a personal dose.
+Reconstituted HCG is stable for roughly 30-60 days refrigerated and should be used within that window.
+Subcutaneous injection with an insulin syringe is the standard route; rotate sites (abdomen or thigh) to avoid local irritation.
 Dosed tracks HCG dosing schedules, reconstitution dates, vial usage, lab response (LH, FSH, total T, free T, estradiol), and subjective symptoms.
 Particularly useful for tracking the response to mid-cycle vs post-cycle protocols and visualizing the recovery curve during PCT.
 This content is for research and educational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.

 Track Your Protocols with Dosed